jeex/check11/README.md

 ## You need a github account
 Check11 relies on a working github in your computer.

 Your github alias needs to be added to [cpnits.com/check11](https://cpnits.com/check11).
+Ask your teacher to do that for you.

-Ask your teacher to do that.
+You can only check11 assignments that come with a check11 command.
+Your assignment should have a line somewhere mentioning > Use check11

 ## How to install check11